cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

 <HighlightBox type="info">

 Middleware **may** choose not to call the underlying application's callback at all.
-Though these should generally be limited to error cases.
+However, these should generally be limited to error cases.

 </HighlightBox>